-We are all familiar with the leadership skills needed for engaging our employees, principles of motivation, and the power of great leaders.
+We are all familiar with the leadership skills needed for engaging our employees, the principles of motivation, and the power of great leaders.

-Additionally, I think people are in agreement that rewarding great performance is crucial to achieving excellence and sustaining organizational success.
+Additionally, I think people are in agreement that great rewarding performance is crucial to achieving excellence and sustaining organizational success.

 However, there are some misconceptions about celebration – celebration myths, if you will – that must be overcome in order to ignite people properly.

 To fully utilize motivational rewards for employees, you must cast off the “old school” way of thinking that still adheres to concepts such as the following: